The Anglo-American School of Moscow

 2.2.1 Use of personal devices or personal accounts

-Where personal devices are used to take photograph and/or video images the holder of the device becomes the ‘data controller’ for them and accepts liability including in the event of a data breach, or any other requests made by the data subjects contained within the images.
+Where personal devices are used to take photographs and/or videos, the holder of the device becomes the ‘data controller’ for them and accepts liability including in the event of a data breach, or any other requests made by the data subjects contained within the images.

 Where your own personal device is used to document photographs and/or videos of learning at AAS Moscow, you are to be considered the data controller for such images and as such, are wholly liable for their use and/or distribution.
 In this capacity as data controller, you are also wholly responsible for amending, removing or deleting any personal data pertaining to any data subject affiliated to AAS Moscow, without undue delay upon their request, including where such data may have been uploaded to your social media accounts.